realkoder/system-integration/01._Assignments/12._Webhooks/12a._Exposee/Exposing_Webhook_Service.md

 ## How to get hooked 🎣

+_You can check out Swagger / OpenAPI docs at:_ https://webhook.realkoder.com/docs

 **1. Setup a POST endpoint to receive post requests with BODY: `payload: IPaymentPayload`**

 ```javascript